Mike96Angelo/Generate-JS-Events/README.md

 EventEmitter
 ============

-A generator for EventEmitter, lets you create objects that can emit events, or generate a new generator that inherits from EventEmitter.
+A generator for EventEmitter, lets you create an objects that can emit events, or generate a new generator that inherits from EventEmitter.

 ### Install:
 ```